Sciance-Inc/statisfactory/readme.md

 ### Changelog
 - The `0.2.0` is a scaled up version of the `0.1.0` with better design, support for pipelines, private parameters and an extension API, though hooks and interactors
 - The `0.2.5` (tbd) will be a sanitzyed version of the `0.2.0` with an improved design of non-core classes.
-The API schould no change.
+The API shall only marginally change.
 - The `0.3.0` (tbd) schould bridge the gap between `local development` and the `production` environement
 #### Road to 0.2.0
 - [x] Refactor the Craft object to improve the Annotation parsing